Image via Rawpixel

 Whether it’s a bedroom wall, the trim in your living room, or the front door, a fresh coat of paint can do wonders for boosting the appeal of your property.
 And it also happens to be one of the most cost-effective improvements you can make.
-So if you ever plan to sell, be sure to factor that into your choices regarding colors.
+So if you ever plan to sell, factor that into your color choices.

 Re-caulking Where Necessary

-Fresh caulk looks a lot better than the old, cracked caulk it replaces.
+Fresh caulk looks much better than the old, cracked caulk it replaces.
 However, caulking is more about function than anything else.
-By applying caulk around your sink, bathtub, windows, and any other areas that need it, you help ensure that the rooms are air-tight and waterproof.
+Applying caulk around your sink, bathtub, windows, and any other areas that need it, helps ensure the rooms are air-tight and waterproof.

 Adding Smart Tech

-This one can make a big difference in improving your home life, and it can even be a big selling point for buyers.
-An innovative, intelligent home system makes your home safer, more comfortable, and convenient to operate.
+This can make a big difference in improving your home life and even be a big selling point for buyers.
+An innovative, intelligent home system makes your home safer, more comfortable, and more convenient.
 Start by looking at intelligent security systems to install yourself and consider items like Smart thermostats and lighting.

 Replacing Cabinet Hardware